 Computational Commutative Algebra I-II, Martin Kreuzer, Lorenzo Rabbiano

-I used this book to study post-quantum cryptography and it served me excellently.
-It is sometimes a bit rough though, but with enough patience you will get through it.
+I used these books to help me study post-quantum cryptography and it served me excellently.
+It is sometimes a bit rough, but with enough patience you will get through it.
+It might be better as a reference.

 An Introduction to Homological Algebra, Joseph J. Rotman